accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/comprehensible-ordre-de-lecture.md

 title: Understandable (reading order)
 ---

-Comprehensible content is readable (the order of the elements is logical) and coherent (the reading sequence is coherent).
+Understandable content is readable (the order of the elements is logical) and coherent (the reading sequence is consistent).